Merged-log-concavity of rational functions, almost strictly unimodal sequences, and phase transitions of ideal

-Primal parcels are foundational for the theory of the merged-log-concavity, because they induce non-primal parcels of various widths, weights, gates, and base shifts.
-For example, internal and external Hadamard products of primal parcels induce parcels of higher widths and weights.
-Also, cut and shift operators of primal parcels give parcels of different gates.
-Moreover, primal parcels provide parcels of different base shifts, because primal parcels assume canonical mediators.
-In particular, we have primal monomial parcels to study.
+The primal parcels are important for the theory of the merged-log-concavity.
+First, they construct parcels of arbitrary gates, widths, and weights by cut and shift operators and Hadamard products.
+Second, they allow arbitrary base shifts by canonical mediators.
+Third, they consist of {\it primal monomial parcels} $\Lam(s,l,w,\scc,\Psi_{s,\gam,q},\rho,x,\fX)$ such that $\gam_{1,3}=0$.